-Our school meals are provided by Norse and are cooked on site by Anthony Crane and his team.
+Our school meals are provided by Aspens and are cooked on site by Amanda and her team.

-Anthony and his team provide excellent quality meals in line with the Government’s nutrient and nutritional values and they can serve up to 300 meals in any one day.
+Amanda and her team provide excellent quality meals in line with the Government’s nutrient and nutritional values, and they can serve up to 250 meals in any one day.

 Meals for all children up until the end of Year 2 are provided free as part of the Government’s Universal Infant Free School Meals (UIFSM) programme.